hammerheim-game/hammerheim-rules/5-warbands.md

 Marksmen 4 3 4 3 3 1 3 1 7
 Patrol: The size of a Sigmarhaven Watch patrol is one Captain, four Swordsmen and two Marksmen.
-Weapons/Armour: They are all armed with swords & Dagger, wear light armour and carry shields.
+Weapons/Armor: They are all armed with swords & Dagger, wear light armor and carry shields.
 The Marksmen are also armed with bows.
 Skills: Swordsmen count as having the skill Expert swordsmen.